How to Meditate

 So, using apps on your phone are a great way of learning how to meditate.
 Apps like Calm and Headspace are some of the OG’s of the meditation world.
 These apps are great for beginners, they have a person guiding you through the process and can be a really good way to get started.

 I recorded a short guided meditation on our Not Wonder Woman podcast which I’ve had lots of feedback on as being very helpful.
-Here is the link to the podcast on iTunes, but you can also finds on Entale, Stitcher and Podbean.
+Here is the link to the podcast on iTunes, but you can also find us on Entale, Stitcher and Podbean.

 Related Post: 5 Books That Had the Biggest impact on my Career